TCleary24/PAM/README.md

  ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/prereq%20installation.png)

-Clone the pam_usb GitHub repository and compile the code to install it with the following commands
+Clone the pam_usb GitHub repository and compile the code to install it with the following commands <br />
   $ git clone https://github.com/mcdope/pam_usb.git <br />
-  $ cd pam_usb/
+  $ cd pam_usb/ <br />
-  $ make
+  $ make <br />
-  $ sudo make install
+  $ sudo make install <br />

    ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/github%20compile.png)

-Add the usb device intended for authentication with the following command, where "USB20FD" is the name of the removable device
+Add the usb device intended for authentication with the following command, where "USB20FD" is the name of the removable device <br />
   $ sudo pamusb-conf --add-device USB20FD

   ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/add%20device.png)

-Save the changes to the file
+Save the changes to the file <br />
   $ Y

-Next, define a user for PAM authentication with the following command, where "tim" is the name of a user that exists on the system
+Next, define a user for PAM authentication with the following command, where "tim" is the name of a user that exists on the system <br />
   $ sudo pamusb-conf --add-user tim

   ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/add%20user.png)

- Save the changes to the file
+ Save the changes to the file <br />
   $ Y

  At this point, PAM files have been edited to enable the USB device to replace the need for a password.
 A user can still login as before with their password, but now if the USB is detected a password is no longer required.
 The next step will adjust a module in the common-auth file in /etc/pam.d to require both USB and password for successful logins.

-Go to the PAM directory
+Go to the PAM directory <br />
   $ sudo cd /etc/pam.d

-Open the common-auth file
+Open the common-auth file <br />
   $ nano common-auth

 ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/edit%20pamd.png)

-Change the pam_usb.so module control flag from "sufficient" to "required"
+Change the pam_usb.so module control flag from "sufficient" to "required" <br />
   $ auth  required  pam_usb.so

  ![alt text](https://github.com/TCleary24/PAM_USB_2FA/blob/main/common_auth_initial.png)